alexanian/socratic-form-microscopy/_posts/2019-05-05-ending-bailouts-and-recessions-why-the-left-should-care-about-monetary-economics.md

 ---
 id: 986
-title: 'Ending Bailouts and Recessions: Why the Left should care about monetary economics'
+title: "Ending Bailouts and Recessions: Why the Left should care about monetary economics"
 date: 2019-05-05T18:48:44-04:00
 author: Zach
 layout: post